empreinte-digitale/orejime/README.md

     // If the image is not exclusively decorative, you can pass an object
     // with the image `src` and `alt` attributes: `logo: {src: '...', alt: '...'}`
     logo: '/img/logo.png',

+    // Optional.
+The theme used to render the UI (See the "theming" section below).
+    // If unset, this will default to "orejime", the classic built-in UI.
+    theme: 'orejime',

     // You can overwrite existing translations and add translations for your
     // purpose descriptions and purposes.
 See `src/translations` for a full